-- 1. Minimum PTA GPA of 2.3 inclusive of all PTA courses taken. - 2.
-Completion of an exit interview with the PTA Program Director within thirty days after withdrawal from the course. - 3.
-Written request for readmission submitted by April 1st for the fall semester and November 1st for the spring semester. - 4.
-Requests should be addressed to the PTA Program Director should identify areas needing improvement and submit evidence of remediation efforts to address the areas of concern.
+1. Minimum PTA GPA of 2.3 inclusive of all PTA courses taken.

+2. Completion of an exit interview (if requested by the program director) with the PTA Program Director within thirty days after withdrawal from the course.

+3. Written request for readmission submitted by April 1st for the fall semester and November 1st for the spring semester; unless prior arrangements have been granted by the program director.

+4. Requests should be addressed to the PTA Program Director, should identify areas needing improvement, and address remediation efforts to the areas of concern.